HIPS/autograd/docs/tutorial.md

 * Implicit casting of lists to arrays `A = np.sum([x, y])`, use `A = np.sum(np.array([x, y]))` instead.
 * `A.dot(B)` notation (use `np.dot(A, B)` instead)
 * In-place operations (such as `a += b`, use `a = a + b` instead)
-* Some isinstance checks like `isinstance(x, np.ndarray)` or `isinstance(x, tuple)`
+* Some isinstance checks, like `isinstance(x, np.ndarray)` or `isinstance(x, tuple)`, without first doing `from autograd.builtins import isinstance, tuple`.

 Luckily, it's easy to check gradients numerically if you're worried that something's wrong.

 ## Extend Autograd by defining your own primitives

-What if autograd doesn't support a function you need to take the gradient of?
+What if Autograd doesn't support a function you need to take the gradient of?
 This can happen if your code depends on external library calls or C code.
 It can sometimes even be a good idea to provide the gradient of a pure Python function for speed or numerical stability.